Feeding Your 8- to 12-Month-Old

 By the first birthday, babies are ready to go from formula to cow's milk.
 If you're breastfeeding, you can continue beyond your baby’s first birthday, if desired.
-If you decide to stop breastfeeding before your baby's first birthday, you will have to give iron-fortified formula.
+If you decide to stop breastfeeding before your baby's first birthday, you give iron-fortified formula.
 If your baby is over 12 months, you can offer whole milk.

 Never leave your baby unattended while eating.
 Don't serve foods that your baby could choke on, such as whole grapes, raw vegetables, hard fruits, raisins, white bread, pieces of hard cheese, hot dogs, popcorn, and hard candies.